plan-systems/design-docs/proof-of-correctness.md

 - The system embraces a multi-tier security model, where each community member possesses a community-common keyring as well as their private keyring.
 In effect, this places the entire system's infrastructure and transaction traffic inside a cryptographic "city wall".
 - The system's data model is IRC-inspired in that member interaction takes the form of data entries written sequentially to channels within the a virtual channel addressing space.
 However, instead of channel entries just being rebroadcast to other connected clients (as on an IRC server), entries _persist_ as transactions replicated across **𝓛<sub>C</sub>**.
-- When a channel is created, it is assigned a protocol descriptor string, specifying the _kind_ of entries that are expected to appear that channel and _how_ UI clients should interpret them (functionally comparible to MIME types).
+- When a channel is created, it is assigned a protocol descriptor string, specifying the _kind_ of entries that are expected to appear that channel and _how_ UI clients should interpret them (functionally comparable to MIME types).
 This, plus the ability for _any_ channel entry to include arbitrary HTTP-style headers, creates many possibilities for visually-oriented client interfaces.
 - Also inspired from IRC, each channel has its own permissions settings.
 Each channel designates an access control channel ("ACC") to be used as an oracle for channel permissions.
 An ACC is a special channel type that additionally conforms to a protocol designed to specify channel permissions.
 Like other channels, each ACC also designates a parent ACC, and so on, all the way up to **C**'s root-level ACC.
 - Member, channel, and community security and key distribution uses "epochs" to demarcate security events, in effect furnishing [permissions assurance](#permissions-assurance).
 - In a flow known as [channel entry validation](#channel-entry-validation), each community node ("**n<sub>i</sub>**") iteratively mutates its local replica ("**𝓡<sub>i</sub>**") by attempting to merge newly arriving entries from **𝓛<sub>C</sub>** into **𝓡<sub>i</sub>**.
 During validation, if **𝓡<sub>i</sub>** is not yet in a state to fully validate an incoming entry **e**, then **e** is said to be "deferred" for later processing.